hekailiang/squirrel/README.md

     transitFrom[fromStateName]To[toStateName]
     on[eventName]
     ```
+    For more information, you can refer to test case "*org.squirrelframework.foundation.fsm.ExtensionMethodCallTest*".

+* **Weighted Action**
+TBD

 * **Declarative Annotation**
 A declarative way is also provided to define and also to extend the state machine.
 Here is an example.
 	```java